+NEW TO VOD!
 Set in Brazil in the year 2027, Divine Love posits a world where Christianity is on the verge of forcefully bridging the gap between church and state.
 There are crazy drive-thru chapels, Christian love raves, and a strict social stigma towards the concept of divorce.
 Divine Love is a group of people who work together in weird ways to save failing relationships.
-Essentially a couple will get counseling and then swap partners with another couple and then switch back in some sort of strange ritual that promotes intimacy.
+Essentially, a couple will get counseling and then swap partners with another couple and then switch back in some strange ritual that promotes intimacy.

-The story focuses on Joana and Danilo (played by Dira Paes and Julio Machado respectively), a married couple trying desperately to conceive a child.
-While Joana’s day job consists of aggressive marriage counseling, her own marriage is feeling the strain and pressure that comes with trying for a child.
-Her faith is continuously tested, and then something happens that raises a myriad of questions and implies supernatural and possibly evil divine intervention.
+The story focuses on Joana (Dira Paes) Danilo and (Julio Machado), a married couple trying desperately to conceive a child.
+While Joana’s day job consists of aggressive marriage counseling, her marriage is feeling the strain and pressure that comes with trying for a child.
+Her faith is continuously tested, and then something happens that raises a myriad of questions and implies supernatural and possibly evil intervention.

 “…a group of people who work together in weird ways to save failing relationships.”

-Paes and Machado have great chemistry, they balance the different aspects of the relationship really well.
-We see their struggle to make their marriage work; we see the awkward distance their relationship is heading towards, and everything in-between.
+Paes and Machado have great chemistry.
+They balance the different aspects of the relationship really well.
+We see their struggle to make their marriage work, the awkward distance their relationship is heading towards, and everything in-between.
 They light up the screen when they share scenes together.
-The scenes that explore faith and Christianity come off as a little too on the nose.
-There are parts where audience members literally scoffed, and despite sitting in the dark I could literally feel their eyes roll.
-The sequences with the drive-thru sermons were hilarious, and the hymns and faith-based music wasn’t terribly horrendous.
+However, the scenes that explore faith and Christianity come off as a little too on the nose.
+There are parts where other audience members audibly scoffed, and despite sitting in the dark, I could literally feel their eyes roll.
+The sequences with the drive-thru sermons were hilarious, and the hymns and faith-based music weren’t terribly horrendous.

-I feel like this movie had less of the stuff I wanted, and more of the stuff that was boring and redundant.
-I don’t think I can recommend checking this one out, especially if you’re on the far side of being religious or far on the opposite side.
+I feel like this movie had less of the stuff I wanted and was made up more of boring and redundant scenes.
+I don’t think I can recommend checking Divine Love out, especially if you’re on the far side of being religious or the polar opposite.
 I enjoyed it despite its flaws, but I feel like it’s going to either annoy or offend most who wind up seeing it.